-filing rates were 2.6 percent higher in counties that contained a casino or were adjacent to a county with a casino than in counties that were further from the nearest casino.
-However the effect was fairly small: If gambling was abolished all over the United States, their model predicts that bankruptcy filings would fall nationally by only 1 percent.
+The availability of casino gambling is another possible explanation for the increase in bankruptcy filings: specifically, casinos existed only in Nevada and New Jersey in 1980 but had spread to 33 states by 2000.
+Barron et al. (2002) found that bankruptcy filing rates were 2.6 percent higher in counties that contained a casino or were adjacent to a county with a casino than in counties that were further from the nearest casino.
+However the effect was fairly small: if gambling were abolished all over the United States, their model predicts that bankruptcy filings would fall nationally by only 1 percent.